ja-godfrey/log/content/questions/What work do I do relevant to AI and Assessment.md

  I am a Post-doctoral Fellow for the Strategic Data Project at the Center for Education Policy Research.
 Through that appointment, I am the Director of Data Science at the national grant-making non-profit, Accelerate.
 Before that, I received my PhD in English and Education from University of Michigan.

 My research relevant to AI and Assessment has three on-going avenues.
+Because individual speaking time is short, and discussion time is long.
+I aim for breadth rather than depth, hoping you'll find at least one area of overlapping interest.

 ---
 # Do standardized essay tests accurately predict college-level writing ability?